 The Warm White LED Connectable Fairy Lights are from Lights4fun.

 9. Experiment with unusual path lights

 Newsflash: path lights don't have to be non-descript and boring.
 To add more character to your garden path, choose novelty designs that'll draw attention to your borders.
 The Halbert Solar Powered Ice Cube lights add warmth and texture to this garden path, and are available from Wayfair.
-You can use them as a garden lighting idea to illuminate your deck, too.
+This garden lighting idea could also illuminate your deck.

-10. Add garden lighting ideas to a water feature
+10. Add garden lighting to a water feature